biancaamorimelo/biancaamorimelo/README.md

 - :computer: Computer scientist with a few years of experience in software development and design
 - :bar_chart: Currently working as Data Engineer @ IBM
-- :books: Mostly interested in Machine Learning & Deep Learning, Big Data, Computer Vision and Business Intelligence
+- 📄: Mostly interested in data universe, such as data engineering, data science and big data
-- :coin: A huge blockchain and web3 enthusiast
+- :coin: Blockchain and web3 enthusiast
-- :honeybee: I'm a cat lady, fan of chamomile tea, great coffee and hikings
+- :honeybee: A cat lady, fan of chamomile tea, great coffee and hikings